 Kansas City, Kansas

-Unfortunately I ran out of time to visit the Oz museum, University of Kansas, Witchita, and some other places and cities to explore in Kansas.
+Unfortunately, I ran out of time to visit the Oz museum, University of Kansas, Wichita, and some other places and cities to explore in Kansas.
 From my driving and running, Kansas does not seem flat.
 Actually my experience is of it being hilly and green.

 Pack- Pick was in a section of SCHEELS which is a sports/sporting goods store.
 The volunteers were so awesome and they told me about the race and the 10th year anniversary of the race.
 RWTC half marathon is known for having the best food spread.